Enrique Lafourcade: Personal life

-According to public records, Lafourcade was married three times: 1953 - 1978 to Chilean-born Canadian artist Maria Luisa Segnoret; 1978 to 2008 to Chilean writer and journalist Marcela Godoy Divin; and lastly 2009-2019 to Chilean painter Rossana Pizarro Garcia, with whom he reportedly lived for nearly 20 years.
+According to public records, Lafourcade was married three times: 1953–1978 to Chilean-born Canadian artist Maria Luisa Segnoret; 1978–2008 to Chilean writer and journalist Marcela Godoy Divin; and 2009–2019 to Chilean painter Rossana Pizarro Garcia, with whom he reportedly lived for nearly 20 years.
 He also had a long relationship with Chilean writer and journalist Marta Blanco, with whom he lived for seven years; they were assumed to be married.
 He was the father of three children, Dominique (1954), Octavio (1955-2019), and Nicole (1974).

 Lafourcade’s family has continued the legacy of writers and musicians.
-His son Octavio was a classical musician (lute and guitar), member of the ancient Spanish music group "Capella de Ministrers".
+His son Octavio was a classical musician (lute and guitar), member of the ancient Spanish music group Capella de Ministrers.
 His daughter Nicole is a poet and literary translator, and member of Café Literarte.
-His brother Gaston Lafourcade is a musician (harpsichord) and instructor at the Universidad Nacional Autónoma de México; his niece, Natalia Lafourcade (Gaston's daughter), born in Mexico, has become a well-known singer, composer and rock pop star, recipient of Grammy Awards; and his grand-daughter, Colomba Braña Lafourcade, is a Chilean-American singer, composer and environmental activist under the name of “ColombaLá”.
+His brother Gaston Lafourcade is a musician (harpsichord) and instructor at the Universidad Nacional Autónoma de México; his niece, Natalia Lafourcade (Gaston's daughter), born in Mexico, has become a well-known singer, composer and rock pop star, recipient of Grammy Awards; and his granddaughter, Colomba Braña Lafourcade, is a Chilean-American singer, composer and environmental activist under the name of ColombaLá.